John Peter Pruden

-In 1798 Pruden was given the jog of "writer" at Fort Edmonton.
+In 1798 Pruden was given the job of "writer" at Fort Edmonton.

 He moved to Buckingham House in 1799 and returned to Edmonton House the next year.
 Upon arriving at Edmonton House, Pruden found that his old friend Bird had been given charge of the post.
 Bird sent Pruden to build a house (fur-trading post) between Edmonton House and Rocky Mountain House.
 This new fort was on the site of present-day Edmonton, (now the capital city of Alberta, Canada).